sskeirik/ROSRV/docs/pandoc-source.md

    each of the tools.
 We discuss, for each tool,  how the implementation complies with the MOP architecture discussed in [@MOP2012].

-b) We go into engineering details of the codebase's organization, interaction between them and the setup to maintain each repository individually, but have advantages "mono-repo" like setup.
+b) We go into engineering details of the codebase's components, interaction between said components and the setup to maintain each repository individually, but to also have advantages "mono-repo" like advantages.

 The following sections discuss, for each tool, the theory behind them.